nikuehn/MixedModels_Biases/docs/index.md

 cov <- phi_s2s_c^2 * cMatern(as.matrix(dist(co_stat_utm)), nu, kappa) + diag(10^-9, n_stat)
 ```

-To se R-INLA with the ``stochastic partial differential equation'' (SPDE) approach, we need to define a mesh.
+To use R-INLA with the ``stochastic partial differential equation'' (SPDE) approach, we need to define a mesh.

 ```r
 max.edge2    <- 5